Asset management is an intriguing field. We can think of it as a mixture of:

 The Plan-Do-Check-Act (PDCA) process

-We know what the basic principles are and their characteristics.
-Our next task is to connect them through a process that fully embraces them.
+We examined the basic principles and their characteristics.
+Our next task is to connect them through a process that fully embraces their uniqueness.

-The concept model of asset management shows four processes.
+The concept model of asset management displays four processes.
 They are part of a continuous improvement cycle – plan, do, check, act.

 Each process is bound by one of the principles – Output Focus, Capabilities, Level Assurance, and Learning organization.